goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 Note - Motor Test assigments A-D ARE NOT THE SAME as the motor 1-4 number assignements.
 See wiki page.
 Front right first; then move in clockwise fashion.
 {: .notice--primary}

-- Press and hold Safety Switch until you see solid LED to allow motor arming.
+- Press and hold the Safety Switch until you see solid LED to allow motor arming.
 - Test each motor and note rotation per the wiki image.
 We will reverse motor directions as required in next step.

 ### BLHeli